Mercy Gardens

 Fresh and Local for all

-Mercy Gardens increases nutrition across Decatur by increasing access to fresh, local, nutrient-dense produce to the community.
+Mercy Gardens increases access to fresh, locally grown produce to the community.

 2024 Yield: